Aso0o0om/strongswan/README.md

 ### Site-to-Site Case ###

-In this scenario two security gateways _moon_ and _sun_ will connect the two subnets _moon-net_ and _sun-net_ with each other through a VPN tunnel set up between the two gateways:
+In this scenarioo two security gateways _moon_ and _sun_ will connect the two subnets _moon-net_ and _sun-net_ with each other through a VPN tunnel set up between the two gateways: